 1. Client’s Duty of Prudent Investment

-The basic concept of this pillar is that as a trustee and fiduciary of the retirement plan, you have a duty to act in your retirement fund’s best interest – in other words, you must wisely invest the retirement assets in the plan.
-Any sort of investment carries an inherent risk, and may or may not turn out to be beneficial to your retirement plan.
+The basic concept of the first pillar is that as a trustee and fiduciary of the retirement plan, you have a duty to act in your retirement fund’s best interest.
+In other words, you must wisely invest the retirement assets in the plan.
+Any investment carries an inherent risk and may or may not turn out to be beneficial to your retirement plan.
 So how do we determine if you are fulfilling the requirements of the first pillar?

 The Department of Labor (DOL) states that fiduciaries of the plan must act prudently and solely in the interest of the plan’s participants and beneficiaries when deciding what investment options are available for the plan assets.
 The trustee should look at how they think the business will do and the likely growth the business may experience to determine if ROBS is a prudent investment.